diasatta/bricka/README.md

 # Bricka
-Build server-side reusable styled HTML components with python.
+Build reusable and styled server-side HTML components with python.

 Bricka is a library to generate HTML markup and CSS stylesheets without leaving python.
 The main purpose of the library is the building of reusable server-side HTML components, stylable directly from python.